-This guide is designed to help you quickly improve your level of security and reduce the chances of your bicycle being stolen - whatever bike you ride and wherever you leave it.
+This guide will help you quickly improve your bike security and reduce the risk of theft—whatever you ride, wherever you lock it.

 Bike security isn't just about buying the most expensive lock.
 It comes down to five practical elements:

-Think about those five factors and you'll dramatically reduce your risk.
+Think about those five factors, implement the ones you can and you'll dramatically reduce the risk of your bicycle being stolen.

 2. What You Lock It To